indigo-dc/watts-plugin-packager/README.md

     }
 }
 ```

-`.archive.targz` is the gzipped tarball containing the repository,
+- `.archive.targz` is the URL of the gzipped tarball containing the repository,
   it has to contain a single folder `<.archive.name>-<.pkg.version>`.

-`.deps.<target>` contains the dependencies for the plugin
+- `.deps.<target>` contains the dependencies for the plugin
   (The WaTTS / TTS package is _not_ included automatically, see #1).
   For each target distro you need to specify the dependencies separately,
   as the packages may be called differently in different distros.

-Each element in `.build.bash` is evaluated by bash before packaging the `plugin/` folder.
+- Each element in `.build.bash` is evaluated by bash before packaging the `plugin/` folder.
   Use this e.g. if you require your plugin to be compiled.

-Not all keys are needed for all target distros, e.g. _Arch Linux_ does not use `.pkg.maintainer` or `.pkg.long_desc`.
+- Not all keys are needed for all target distros, e.g. _Arch Linux_ does not use `.pkg.maintainer` or `.pkg.long_desc`.

 Dependencies
 ============
 - `bash`, `findutils`, `coreutils`, obviously
+- `curl`, to retrieve package configs via __HTTP(S)__
 - Whatever packaging for your target requires (`base-devel` on Arch Linux, `rpmdevtools` on RHEL, `dpkg` on Debian).
 - `jq` - _Command-line JSON processor_, with version > 1.4.
   Older versions (like found in Ubuntu 14.04) will result in default configuration not being applied correctly.